angrybacon/doomsday-wiki/markdown/articles/2020/08/16/gangsta-trippin.md

 designed to provide raw card advantage in their use.
 Just like with the cycling cards, they tend to be considered primarily for their use within Doomsday piles however they can have usage outside of this to varying degrees.
-One is a well know staple for certain builds of Miracles and the other is a historical card from pre- {{Sensei's Divining Top}} ban DDFT days.
+One is a well known staple for certain builds of Miracles and the other is a historical card from pre- {{Sensei's Divining Top}} ban DDFT days.